Anne Frank, April 5, 1944

 Born on June 12, 1929, Anne Frank was a German-Jewish teenager who was forced to go into hiding during the Holocaust.
 She and her family, along with four others, spent over two years during World War II hiding in an annex of rooms above her father’s office in Amsterdam.

 Since it was first published in 1947, Anne Frank’s diary has become one of the most powerful memoirs of the Holocaust.
 Its message of courage and hope in the face of adversity has reached millions.
 The diary has been translated into 67 languages with over 30 million copies sold.
 Anne Frank’s story is especially meaningful to young people today.
 For many she is their first, if not their only exposure to the history of the Holocaust.

 After being betrayed to the Nazis, Anne, her family, and the others living with them were arrested and deported to Nazi concentration camps.
 In March of 1945, nine months after she was arrested, Anne Frank died of typhus at Bergen-Belsen.
 She was fifteen years old.

-Her bravery and ideals live on, however, and she is frequently cited as a model for today, as in this post by Marlo Thomas recently picked up by the Huffington Post.
+Her bravery and legacy live on, however, and she is frequently cited as a model for today.